 Answer: Birding, on the other hand, is an activity where attention to detail is crucial.
 You will want to get up close and personal with the birds you are watching.
 In this regard, I would have to go with the Monarch 5 8x42.

 Its optical quality is exceptional and its close focus distance of 2.5m lets you get up close and personal.
 The Vortex Diamondback 10x50 can also be ideal for birding were it not for its 7ft close focus distance.

 Question: which is the best binocular for marine?

 Answer: The oddly shaped Steiner model 575 tops my list of the best binocular for marine.
 It is designed to be used on water bodies thanks to it being waterproof up to 10 meters deep.
 Its auto-focus feature lets you view objects in motion.

 Question: Which is better a Porro or a roof prism binocular?

 Answer: Roof prism binoculars tend to be costlier due to them being more compact and lightweight.
 Also, they have more complex optical systems hence why they are costlier.
 Porro prism binoculars are simple and cost less to manufacture.

-Thus, some of the best binoculars under 100 are Porro prism binoculars.
+Thus, some of the cheap bino's are Porro prism featured.
 When it comes to affordability, Porro prism binoculars win.
 But roof prism binos outshine their counterparts in optical performance.

 The thing to remember when shopping for binoculars is what you intend to use it for.
 For hunting field of view will be crucial.
 While for birding a close focus distance will be important.
 The above-reviewed products fit the needs of birdwatchers, and hunters alike.